-A range of spare parts and accessories are available for your SCI-tive workstation.
-Note that only Ruskinn Technology Limited spare parts should be used.
+A range of spare parts and accessories are available for your SCI-tive Plus workstation.
+Note: Only Baker Ruskinn spare parts should be used.
 The use of unapproved spare parts will invalidate the warranty of your workstation and may cause damage to your workstation.